 There are a huge range of qualities we can change in our blues dancing.
 We have a tendency to pay more attention to some (tempo, rhythm, direction, connection…) than others.
 In this class we will take time to explore some other possibilities we can use for expressive movement, including sharp and smooth textures, lines and curves, moods and energy.
 Come transform the texture of your dance!

 Explore the intersection of kizomba and blues dancing!

 Kizomba My Blues

-Kizomba is an African dance rapidly gaining popularity across Europe and in the USA.
+Kizomba is an African dance that has grown internationally in the last 20 years.
 Its close embrace and African rhythms lend themselves to crossover in blues.
 We’ll explore the safe, relaxed intimacy of kizomba connection, then learn a few sweet moves you can steal to use on the blues floor.

 Steal that Style: Kizomba Body Movement